SeamusMullan/SeamusMullan/README.md

 - My Own Audio Software Business (DirektDSP)
   - VST3 / AU Audio Plugins
-  - Source code is available on GitHub @direktdsp
+  - Source code is available [on GitHub](https://github.com/direktdsp)
 - Some ports for Minecraft Mods (Still working on some of these)

 My hobbies range from general programming and video games to artistic things like music production and sketching.
 I'm pretty versatile when it comes to skills and like to gain new insights into almost any science related fields.